 A Breath Alcohol Testing (BAT) Mobile, purchased in 2009, will provide law enforcement officers and agencies with a mobile platform that will allow on-site processing of impaired driving suspects.
 This will reduce transport time thereby reducing officer down-time and increase public awareness of enforcement activities.
 Included with this package will be a new generation breath testing instrument for mobile units, interior video recording system, floodlights, hydraulic leveling jacks, roof air conditioner with generator upgrade, digital signal processing camera, vehicle seating and miscellaneous supplies.
-The equipment to be purchased during 2011 will be a satellite telephone system (\$6,000), intrusion alarm system (\$400), traffic counter (\$250), MDT to enable ACIC connection (\$800) and walk and turn mat with line (\$500).
-The vehicle shall be available for display and/or utilization at selected educational activities, public service announcements, county fairs, training conferences and other highway safety related activities, which may include activities outside of Randolph County.
-The recipient will develop a policy and procedures that govern the maintenance and operation of this vehicle.
+The equipment/accessories to be purchased during 2012 will be a MiFi (\$200), Portable Speed Bumps and Warning Signs (2) \$1,300.
+Services to be provided will be a MiFi Connection (\$750), Satellite Television Service (\$800), ACIC Service (\$500), AT&T Wireless Connection Service (\$750) and the Installation of a Satellite Phone System (\$850).
+The vehicle shall be available for display and/or utilization at selected educational activities, public service announcements, county fairs, training conferences and other highway safety related activities.